STARTER TEST 1: Applying 12 Volts To The Starter Motor S Terminal

 Since getting to the starter motor solenoid is not that easy, I suggest you use a wire piercing probe to pierce the S terminal wire and then connect your remote starter switch to it and proceed from there.

 OK, this is what you'll need to do:

 Jack up your Frontier (or Xterra) and place on it jack stands.
 Remember, to only way to gain access to the starter motor is from underneath your Frontier or Xterra.

 You'll reconnect it back in one of the following steps, for now, it's a safety precaution as you set up the test.

 Reconnect the negative battery cable to the battery negative post.
-Make sure that the battery cables and posts are clean.

-Now, apply 12 volts to the S terminal wire of the starter motor starter solenoid with your remote starter switch.
+Now, apply 12 Volts to the S terminal wire of the starter motor starter solenoid with your remote starter switch.
 As you apply these 12 Volts (to the S terminal wire of the starter motor solenoid), you'll get one of two results:

 - The starter will activate and will turn over the engine

 - The starter motor won't do a thing.